 And then, to break the silence between them, both their hip pockets lit up and beeped in unison.
 They pulled out their smartphones.

 A video was being pushed across the kingdom’s emergency broadcast system.

 The neon purple light inundating the Diamond Kingdom’s squared throne showed every scar around Drake’s deformed mouth and bald head.
 He was kneeling before Professor Magnus Zwei, who ceremoniously presented King Diamond’s gold crown.
 The neon light bounced off his thick glasses, and his upturned mouth showed the difficulty with which he carried out this duty.
 He formally placed the crown onto its new heir.

 “What’s happening?”
 Gunn asked in shock.
 “He was supposed to abdicate the throne.”

 In his sleek silver battle armor, King Drake stood and turned to the camera.
 The crown secured to his head.

-“This kingdom has seen much strife,” he addressed all, “and if we are to survive we need solidarity, a single direction.
-I will lead you there.
-If you supported the former ruler, I give you this one chance to swear your fealty to me.
+“This kingdom has seen much strife,” he addressed all, “and if we are to survive, we need solidarity, a single direction.
+I will give you that direction.
+If you supported the former ruler, you have this one chance to swear your fealty to me.
 If I have to find you, I won’t be so lenient.”

 The stream stopped and the phones went dark.
 Drake didn’t needlessly waste words.